 A class of fungus known as dermatophytes causes about 90% of all toenail fungus.
-Dermatophytes prefer to live on the skin and thrive in the warm, moist environment provided by the feet.
+Dermatophytes prefer to live on the skin.
+Fungus thrives in the warm moist environment provided by the feet.
 A second category of fungus, non-dermatophytes, includes several varieties of mold and yeast.
 They prefer to live elsewhere but are quite capable of living (and thriving) on the feet.
 Non-dermatophytes are responsible for approximately 10% of all cases.

 Anyone can develop onychomycosis at any time yet the condition affects older adults more often.
 As we age our nails become more brittle and dry resulting in small, often microscopic cracks which allow the fungus to enter.
 Older adults also tend to have weaker immune systems and may have impaired circulation which can play a significant role.